insightsengineering/scribe/README.md

 *   ```bash
     scribe --config custom-config-file.yml --logLevel debug --maskedEnvVars 'password|key|regexForAnEnvVarThatShouldNotBeDisplayed' --renvLockFilename output-renv.lock --reportDir output-report-directory
     ```
-* Specifying on which packages `R CMD check` should be run, and which packages stored in `git` repositories should be updated with the newest version.
+* Specifying for which packages `R CMD check` should be run, and which packages stored in `git` repositories should be updated with the newest version.
     ```bash
     scribe --checkPackage 'package*,*abc,a*b,someOtherPackage' --updatePackages 'gitPackage1,git*Package,*packageFromGit*'
     ```
-* Checking the default number of concurrent goroutines for downloading packages, goroutines for running `R CMD check`, and for running package building and installation.
+* Changing the default number of concurrent goroutines for downloading packages, goroutines for running `R CMD check`, and for running package building and installation.
     ```bash
     scribe --maxDownloadRoutines 40 --maxCheckRoutines 10 --numberOfWorkers 20
     ```